 Description: Stress fractures are small cracks in a bone caused by repetitive force, often from overuse.

-Causes: Sudden increases in training intensity, running on hard or uneven surfaces, improper footwear, inadequate rest periods, and nutritional deficiencies such as low calcium or vitamin D levels.
+Causes: Sudden increases in training intensity, running on hard or uneven surfaces, improper footwear, insufficient recovery time, and dietary shortages such as low calcium or vitamin D levels.

 Symptoms: Gradual pain that worsens with weight-bearing activity, swelling and tenderness at the fracture site, pain that improves with rest but returns with activity, and visible bruising in some cases.

 Treatment: The R.I.C.E method, and physical therapy with strengthening and stretching exercises.
 Nutritional counseling to ensure sufficient levels of calcium and vitamin D may also be recommended.
-Your physical therapist will guide you through recovery, emphasizing physical and nutritional health.
+A professional therapist will guide you through recovery, emphasizing physical and nutritional health.

 Muscle Pull

-Treatment: The R.I.C.E method, and physical therapy with gentle stretching and strengthening exercises.
+Treatment: The R.I.C.E method, and physical therapy with careful stretching and strengthening exercises.
 Manual therapy techniques to alleviate muscle tightness and promote healing may also be recommended.
-This approach helps in facilitating recovery and avoiding recurrence.
+This method assists in facilitating recovery and preventing future injuries.

 Ankle Sprain